motaharinia/springboot-datajpamongodb/README.md

 ### Project Descriptions :
 please see application.properties files in resources folder and select a active profile "dev" or "com" to run project. you can check test methods too.

-By default mongodb has no enabled access control.
+By default, mongodb has no enabled access control.
 - Download and install mongodb from "https://www.mongodb.com/try/download/community"
 - Go to Control Panel > System & Security > System > Advanced System Settings > Environment Variables > navigate to the Path variable hit Edit and add "C:\Program Files\MongoDB\Server\4.4\bin" to the end of Path
 - open cmd and run: